MercuryWorkshop/anuraOS/README.md

 WebOS complete with v86 integration and a minimal yet capable desktop enviroment.
 Formerly known as Chimera.
 Based off of the AliceWM.

+> [!IMPORTANT]
+> Anura will not build on Windows.
+Please use a Linux VM or WSL.

 ### Easy Install (When in a codespace)

 -   Run `bash codespace-basic-setup.sh`